ant9012/RSDKv5-Decompilation-wasm/README.md

 * Added a built-in shader compiler for backends/platforms that support it.
 * Added various other backends to windows aside from the usual DirectX 9 backends

-## If you are here for Sonic Mania:
-You have the option of building RSDKv5 alongside Mania in [the Sonic Mania Decompilation repo](https://github.com/RSDKModding/Sonic-Mania-Decompilation).

 # How to Build